 |Amount per serving|

 |% Daily Value*|

 |Dietary Fiber 4g||14%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Make a sweet vegan rice pudding that is dairy-free and egg-free and uses soy milk for a lower fat and healthier rice pudding.
+Make a sweet vegan rice pudding that is dairy-free and egg-free and uses soy milk resulting in a rice pudding that is lower in fat than traditional rice pudding.
 Though the recipe calls for soy milk, just about any other non-dairy and vegan milk substitute will work just fine.
-Soy milk has the thickest, richest texture with a neutral flavor, but almond milk, coconut milk or even rice milk or cashew milk would also work well in this recipe.
+Soy milk has the thickest, richest texture with a neutral flavor, but almond milk, coconut milk, or even rice milk or cashew milk would also work well in this recipe.

 Vegan rice pudding makes for a sweet breakfast treat or a traditional dessert anytime.
 It's one of those dishes you can bring to a family gathering and the carnivores will likely never know they're eating vegan dessert (unless you tell them).

 Preheat the oven to 275 F.

 Mix all ingredients in a bowl and place it in a 1 1/2 quart lightly oiled, ovenproof dish.
 Bake while covered, for 3 hours, or until the pudding sets.